-As noted elsewhere in these findings, the Commission is requiring the applicant to revise all perimeter fencing to be impassable to common domesticated animals, including the fencing within Lots C through E or between said lots and the lowlands.
+As noted elsewhere in these findings, the Commission is requiring the permittee to revise all perimeter fencing and gates to deter passage by common domesticated animals, including the fencing and gates within Lots C through E or between said lots and the lowlands.
 For biological protection purposes it is important -at this time- to restrict intrusions into the lowlands portion of the property to the maximum extent feasible.
 Therefore, the Commission is supportive of the applicant's proposal to construct gates between the residential development and the lowlands which limit such intrusions.

-However, in the future, the fencing within or between Lots C, D and E and the lowlands and/or Gum Grove Park may need to be reconfigured to allow passage through the fencing in order to facilitate public access to the lowlands and Gum Grove Park.
-The need for fence reconfiguration and design of the reconfiguration will be dependent upon the design of the habitat restoration and environmental education facilities (i.e. trails, interpretive signage, etc.) in the lowlands.
-Issues relating to the interaction of habitat restoration and public access will need to be considered in conjunction with changes to the fencing within Lots C, D and E. In order to assure that the applicant and/or successor(s) in interest to VTTM 15402 coordinate with any entity which undertakes habitat restoration and environmental education projects within the lowlands, the Commission imposes Special Condition 6.
-Special Condition 6 requires the applicant and/or successors in interest to VTTM 15402 to work cooperatively with any entity undertaking development within the lowlands for habitat restoration, open space management and environmental education purposes to maximize public access to the lowlands.
-Special Condition 6 also states that the fencing constructed within or between Lots C, D and E of VTTM 15402 and the lowlands or Gum Grove Park shall be considered temporary structures.
-In consultation with the Executive Director of the Commission, the fencing shall be removed and/or reconfigured at the time that any future coastal development permit approves development within the lowlands to which public access would be improved by removal or reconfiguration of the fencing on or between Lots C, D and E and the lowlands and Gum Grove Park.
-At the time removal or reconfiguration of the fencing is considered, the Executive Director shall determine whether an amendment or new coastal development permit is necessary to undertake the work.
-The applicant and/or successors in interest shall be responsible for removal and/or reconfiguration of the fencing and for obtaining any necessary approvals from the Commission.
-In order to assure that all existing and future landowners are aware of the above requirements, the Commission requires the applicant to execute and record a deed restriction incorporating the above requirements.
+However, in the future, the fencing and gates within or between Lots D and E and the lowlands may need to be modified (e.g. re-configured, re-located, removed, etc.) to allow passage through the fencing and gates in order to facilitate public access to the lowlands and Gum Grove Park.
+The applicant requested and the Commission agrees that if the Commission, or successor agency, determines that the fencing and gates need to be modified for public access, due to the presence of other access points that have been proposed by the applicant and/or required by the Commission under CDP 5-97-367, as amended, that such modification shall not result in more than one public access point from the residential subdivision to the lowlands through VTTM 15402.
+The need for fence and gate modification and design of the modification will be dependent upon the design of the habitat restoration and environmental education facilities (i.e. trails, interpretive signage, etc.) in the lowlands.
+Issues relating to the interaction of habitat restoration and public access will need to be considered in conjunction with changes to the fencing and gates within Lots D and E. For instance fencing and gates may need to be modified to protect habitat and manage human and domestic animal intrusion into habitat areas.
+In order to assure that the permittee and/or successor(s) in interest to VTTM 15402 coordinate with any entity which undertakes habitat restoration and environmental education projects within the lowlands, the Commission imposes Special Condition 6.
+Special Condition 6 requires the permittee and/or successors in interest to VTTM 15402 to work cooperatively with any entity undertaking development within the lowlands for habitat restoration, open space management and environmental education purposes to maximize public access to the lowlands.
+Special Condition 6 also states that the fencing and gates constructed within or between Lots D and E of VTTM 15402 and the lowlands or Gum Grove Park shall be considered temporary structures.
+Furthermore, Special Condition 6 requires that at any time the Commission, or successor agency, approves a coastal development permit for development within the lowlands/oil production area, the fencing and gates approved by Coastal Development Permit 5-01-288 shall be re-evaluated and may be modified (e.g. re-configured, relocated, removed, etc.), as necessary, to facilitate public access to the lowlands and/or control access for biological resource protection purposes.
+The permittee and/or successors in interest shall be responsible for the work and for obtaining any necessary approvals from the Commission.
+In order to assure that all existing and future landowners are aware of the above requirements, the Commission requires the permittee to execute and record a deed restriction incorporating the above requirements.